-Textron eliminated its eAviation segment as a standalone reporting unit effective January 2026, realigning those operations within existing segments while delivering strong financial performance.
+Textron eliminated its eAviation segment as a standalone reporting unit, realigning those operations within existing segments effective January 2026.

 Dividend payments increased 50% — management confidence in sustained cash generation.